BackofenLab/RNAProt/README.md

                         be in positive set from --gt-in --bottom-up           Plot bottom profiles as well (default: False) --nr-top-sites LIST_NR_TOP_SITES [LIST_NR_TOP_SITES ...]
-                        Specify number(s) of top predicted sites used for motif extraction.
+                        Specify number(s) of top-predicted sites used for motif extraction.
 Provide multiple numbers (e.g. --nr- top-sites 100 200 500) to extract one motif plot from each site set (default: 200)